SuzyWu2014/ansible-coprhd-deployment/README.md

    - failed to ssh: try to login to your vm and restart sshd service.
 You may also want to check the SuSEfirewall2.

 3. CoprHD Deployment
-  - Note: It will always use the newest repo.
+  - Note: It will always use the newest master repo.
+  - Current Status: Build failure occured in portal:playCompile.
+Working on it...